hexronuspi/Project_Julia-Lang/README.md

 ## Future Work

-In the future, the .html files will be available live at [https://hexronuspi.github.io/Portfolio/project.html](https://hexronuspi.github.io/Portfolio/project.html).
+The .html files will be available live at [https://hexronuspi.github.io/Portfolio/project.html](https://hexronuspi.github.io/Portfolio/project.html).
 They will be integrated so that you can use them without the need to download or perform any initial setup.